albonomi02/robostack/CONTRIBUTING.md

 Principles:
 - The basic workflow is as follows:
   1. Open an issue for the feature to implement, and describe in detail the goal of the feature.
 Describe the tests that should pass for the feature to be considered implemented.
-  2. Open a branch from `dev` for the feature:
+  2. Open a branch from `dev` and publish it to the remote:
     ```bash
-    git checkout dev
+    git checkout -b feature-<issue-number> origin/dev
-    git checkout -b feature-<issue-number>
+    git push -u origin HEAD
     ```
   3. Add the tests; see [Testing](#testing-a-feature).
   4. Implement the feature and make sure the tests pass.